merks/p2repo-sbom/docs/index.md

 There are **many** available sources of potential external reference information:
 - The p2 `org.eclipse.equinox.p2.doc.url` metadata.
 - The OSGi `MANIFEST.MF` `Bundle-DocURL`, `Bundle-SCM`, and `Eclipse-SourceReferences` headers.
-- The various elements, e.g., `connection`, in a POM.
+- Various elements, e.g., `connection`, in a POM.

 ### Dependencies